Check it before

 • Text messages or emails asking you to click a link (even an Opt Out link)

 Australians spend millions of dollars shopping online every day.
 To exploit this, scammers set up fake websites that appear to be genuine retail businesses, often using real logos, brands and product photos.
 When an order is placed and paid for, shoppers may receive a cheap and inferior product to what they were expecting, or nothing at all.
 Meanwhile, the scammers have their most sensitive personal and banking information.
-Some online shopping scammers also post fake ads on social media, use fake celebrity endorsements and even write their own reviews to create the illusion their website is real.
+Some online shopping scammers may also try to offer you fake refunds, post fake ads on social media, use fake celebrity endorsements and even write their own reviews to create the illusion their website is real.

 Red flags